 on strike on Sunday after talks broke down over company requests

-both GM and Lear, said.
+workers at both GM and Lear.

 "GM Canada is hopeful that Lear will reach a resolution with

-GM's plans to deal with any disruption.
+details of GM's plans to deal with any disruptions.

 A spokesman for Lear was not immediately available for